Ford Bronco: Sixth generation (U725; 2021)

 Ford released its sixth generation Bronco for the 2021 model year, after a 25-year hiatus of the Bronco nameplate.
 Styling recalls many elements from the 1966–1977 series, and the design chief's 1976 Bronco was digitally scanned as a reference during the design process.
-Conceived as a direct competitor to the Jeep Wrangler, the Bronco is offered in a two and four door SUV, each reconfigurable as a convertible.
-Moreover, just like on a Wrangler, the doors can easily be removed, but unlike the Jeep's, the Bronco's doors are frameless, and with the door-glass wound down, the doors can be carried in dedicated covers, within the vehicle, while riding door-less.
-A "Bronco" and a "bucking horse" emblem on the tailgate and steering wheel replace the Ford Blue Oval.
+Created as a direct competitor to the Jeep Wrangler, the Bronco is offered in a two and four door SUV configuration, each reconfigurable as a convertible.
+Similar to a Wrangler, the doors can easily be removed, but unlike the Jeep's, the Bronco's doors are frameless, and with the door-glass wound down, the doors can be carried in dedicated covers within the vehicle, while riding door-less.
+A "Bronco" and a "bucking horse" emblem on the tailgate and steering wheel replace the Ford Blue Oval emblem.
 The Bronco is now a mid-size SUV, bringing its chassis and powertrain closer in size to the Ford Ranger.